Welcoming and Affirming Environment

 Exploring

-We arrange our classrooms as we think best.
+We mainly arrange our classrooms as we think best.

 Growing

-We arrange our classrooms with some student input.
+We sometimes arrange our classrooms with student input.

 Utilizing